-Setting up the monitoring with Datadog
+Setting up with Datadog

 This section explains, in case of a Kubernetes deployment, how to set up the collection by Datadog of the metrics provided through the SonarQube’s Web API (Openmetrics format).
 In the following, we assume that you are installing both SonarQube and Datadog to a Kubernetes cluster via the corresponding Helm charts.